-On August 17, 2018, the Company acquired all of the outstanding equity interests of TrackNet for an aggregate purchase price of approximately \$8.5 million.
-On May 2, 2018, we acquired substantially all the assets of ICI for approximately \$7.4 million.
-We funded the purchase price using cash on hand.
-On July 1, 2017, we acquired AptoVision for an upfront cash payment of \$17.6 million at closing, net of acquired cash, and a commitment to pay an additional contingent consideration of up to a maximum of \$47.0 million over three years if certain goals are achieved in each of the earn out periods.
-We expect to fund any obligations associated with the additional cash consideration with cash generated by our operations and our existing cash balances.
+On August 17, 2018, we acquired all of the outstanding equity interests of TrackNet for an aggregate purchase price of approximately \$8.5 million.
+On May 2, 2018, we acquired substantially all of the assets of ICI for approximately \$7.4 million.
+We funded these purchases using cash on hand.
+On July 1, 2017, we acquired AptoVision for an upfront cash payment of \$17.6 million at closing, net of acquired cash, and a commitment to pay additional contingent consideration of up to a maximum of \$47.0 million over three years if certain goals are achieved in each of the earn-out periods.
+Based on our current assessment of performance, we do not expect to make any future payments related to the AptoVision Earn-out.